CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Experiment

 \section{Experiment}

-\subsection{Experimental Setting}
+\subsection{Experimental setting}

-\paragraph{Datasets} We evaluate our algorithms for large batch training and scaling strategy when scaling batch size on two public datasets. \textbf{Criteo}~\cite{criteo} is a widely used CTR prediction dataset.
+\paragraph{Datasets.} We evaluate our algorithms on the following public datasets which are widely adopted by the community~\cite{Cheng2016WideD,Li2019FiGNNMF,Deng2021DeepLightDL,Wang2021DCNVI,Miao2021HETSO}. \textbf{Criteo}~\cite{criteo} is a real-world CTR prediction dataset.
 It collects 45M records on ad display information, and the corresponding user clicks feedback.
 There are 13 continuous fields and 26 categorical fields, which are all anonymized to protect users' privacy.
-Following~\cite{Guo2018DeepFMAE,Zhang2019FATDeepFFMFA}, the data is split into training and test sets by 90\%:10\%. \textbf{Avazu}~\cite{avazu} is another ad click-through dataset containing 32M training samples.
+Following~\cite{Guo2018DeepFMAE,Zhang2019FATDeepFFMFA}, the data is split into training and test sets by 90\%:10\%. \textbf{Criteo-seq} is a sequential learning setting of Criteo dataset.
+The first six days' data are used for training and the last day's data for testing.
+This setting evaluates the performance of the algorithm in a sequential learning setting. \textbf{Avazu}~\cite{avazu} is another ad click-through dataset containing 32M training samples.
 It has 24 anonymous categorical fields.
 According to~\cite{Zhang2019FATDeepFFMFA}, we split the dataset into training and test sets by 80\%:20\%.

-{\bf Implementation Details} We use two popular metrics~\cite{Mattson2020MLPerfTB} in CTR prediction: AUC (Area Under ROC) and Logloss (Logistic loss).
-Four CTR prediction models are considered in our experiments: Wide-and-Deep Network (W\&D)~\cite{Cheng2016WideD}, DeepFM~\cite{Guo2018DeepFMAE}, Deep-and-Cross Network (DCN)~\cite{Wang2017DeepC}, DCN v2~\cite{Wang2021DCNVI}(Details in Appendix~\ref{app:wdm}).
+{\bf Implementation details.} We use two popular metrics~\cite{Mattson2020MLPerfTB} in CTR prediction: AUC (Area Under ROC) and Logloss (Logistic loss).
 Our implementation is based on Tensorflow~\cite{tensorflow2015-whitepaper} and DeepCTR~\cite{shen2017deepctr} framework.
-Following the common network setting~\cite{Guo2018DeepFMAE,Zhang2019FATDeepFFMFA}, the dimension of categorical field embedding is 10, the depth of hidden layers for MLP is 3, and the number of neurons is 400 per layer.
-All models are trained with 10 epochs, and the final model is evaluated at the test set.
-We use optimizer Adam~\cite{Kingma2015AdamAM} and an L2-regularization on embedding layers.
+The experiments are conducted on one Tesla V100 GPU.
+We use Adam~\cite{Kingma2015AdamAM} optimizer and an L2-regularization on embedding layers.
 The base learning rate and L2-regularization weight on batch size 1024 are $10^{-4}$ and $10^{-5}$.
 Scaling rules are performed based on the 1024 batch size.
 For CowClip, we use $r=1$ and tune $\zeta\in\{10^{-5},10^{-4}\}$ due to a different initialization weight norm.
 We also use learning rate warmup~\cite{Gotmare2019ACL} and larger initialization weights.
 More discussion on hyperparameter choice and techniques can be found in the Appendix~\ref{app:impl}.
-The experiments are conducted on one Tesla V100 GPU.
+We run our experiments with three random seeds, and the standard deviation among all experiments for AUC is less than 0.012\%.